MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

     end;
     ```
 > [!Important]
-> You must set the the IsHandled property to True to avoid triggering the default implementation.
+> You must set the the IsHandled property to `true` to avoid triggering the default implementation.
 Otherwise, all custom table mappings will be reset to default, regardless of the user's selection.

 ## Customizing Synchronization